 1. INSEAD

-Median Salary looks lower than other US business schools.
+Median Salary appears lower than at other US business schools.
 However, these are not PPP-adjusted numbers since most salaries are in Euros.
-The PPP adjusted median salary numbers would be above $170,000.

 Observations and Inferences: